Vet Tech Schools in Georgia (GA)

 Coursework in the four-semester program includes small animal husbandry and restraint; diagnostic and therapeutic techniques; veterinary anesthesia and surgical nursing; laboratory and exotic animal care and nursing; veterinary diagnostic imaging; and large animal nursing and medicine.

 In addition to standard veterinary coursework, Ashworth integrates job search preparation into studies and also offers career services.
-VTNE’s initial accreditation was in 2018, and the VTNE first-time pass rates is 61.2 percent.
+VTNE’s initial accreditation was in 2018, and the VTNE first-time pass rate from 2020 through 2023 is 61.2 percent.

 • Location: Norcross, GA